 The album was announced in January 2022, with the lead single 'Jackie Down the Line'

-It's Fontaines D.C. writing a pop song, with a huge hook, spiky bass and a massive choruses.
-This is an arena ready anthem, that dips into totally new terrority for the band.
-As a single though it provides just a snapshot into what fans could expect from this record.
+It's Fontaines D.C. writing a pop song, with a huge hook, spiky bass and a massive chorus.
+This is an arena-ready anthem that dips into totally new territory for the band.
+As a single though, it provides just a snapshot into what fans could expect from this record.
 This album is where Fontaines D.C. really show fans what they can do.

-It's a swirling angry affair that does not just tackle the current climate, the band talk about the historical atrocites in decades past including the decades of tragic brutality at the Tuam Mother and Baby Home in Galway”.
+It's a swirling, angry affair that does not just tackle the current climate, the band talks about the historical atrocities in decades past, including the decades of tragic brutality at the Tuam Mother and Baby Home in Galway”.

-The band do not shy away from the difficult subjects, but also highlight their sadness about moving away from their home.
-Fontaines really went to the next level on this song, its written from a place of anger but also a place of sadness.
-Describing the song as being Written from the perspective of an Irishman abroad who is “enjoying great personal success and a sense of cultural pride”, the subject “simultaneously metabolises deep disappointment, and swirling anger, at the current political climate as well as the country’s grimmest historical atrocities."
+The band do not shy away from the difficult subjects, but also highlights their sadness about moving away from their home.
+Fontaines really went to the next level on this song; it's written from a place of anger but also a place of sadness.
+Describing the song as being written from the perspective of an Irishman abroad who is “enjoying great personal success and a sense of cultural pride”, the subject “simultaneously metabolises deep disappointment, and swirling anger, at the current political climate as well as the country’s grimmest historical atrocities."

 ‘In ár gCroíthe go deo’ was inspired by a story in The Irish Post about the late Margaret Keane, whose family planned to have the titular epitaph engraved on her headstone.
 Yet they were challenged by the Church of England on the basis that the Gaelic phrase could be deemed “political” without an English translation – and this song communicates the hurt that the band felt at that decision by assembling swarming group vocals into a fragile yet stunning climax.

-This album was written in rather different circumstances to it's predecessors.
-Fontaines D.C. and it's members had left Dublin and moved to London.
-That sense of exile is portrayed through the whole album.
-The title was coined by the grandmother of bassist Conor Deegan III, translated as “the damnation of the deer”, used as substitute for swearing.
+This album was written in rather different circumstances than its predecessors.
+Fontaines D.C. and its members had left Dublin and moved to London.
+That sense of exile is portrayed throughout the whole album.
+The title was coined by the grandmother of bassist Conor Deegan III, translated as “the damnation of the deer”, used as a substitute for swearing.
 Chatten says it represents a culture that splinters and develops in different ways, just as his sense of Irishness has been both shaken and stirred by the process of leaving, and by the “microaggressions” he says he’s received in his new environment.

 The notion of Irishness in London has a long tradition in music – from old folk songs to workers’ pub ballads through to the Pogues – and when Chatten sings, “I don’t want to see the Queen/I already sing her song” on Roman Holiday, he seems to be invoking the rebellious spirit ofhis forefathers.

-As well as being well recieved by critics, the album recieved fan acclaim to.
+As well as being well-received by critics, the album received fan acclaim too.
 It became the band's first number-one album in both Ireland and the UK.
 The album also garnered the band a win for the Brit Award for International Group at the 2023 Brit Awards and a nomination for Album of the Year at the Choice Music Prize for the year 2022.

 On the UK and Ireland leg of the tour, many fans were also introduced to Wunderhorse, who joined as the main support act following the release of their debut album 'Cub'.
-New and old fans of the band, now had a new band to latch onto.
+New and old fans of the band now had a new band to latch onto.
 It was a defining moment in recent years.
-Wunderhorse would go onto explode themselves and Fontaines D.C. have reaches astronomical heights
+Wunderhorse would go on to explode, and Fontaines D.C. have reached astronomical heights.

-At Reading they performed to a much younger audience, and recieved some help.
-A 16 year old fan named Dexter joined the band on stage to perform early single ‘Boys In The Better Land’.
+At Reading, they performed to a much younger audience and received some help.
+A 16-year-old fan named Dexter joined the band on stage to perform the early single ‘Boys In The Better Land’.

-The young lad had brought some cardboard, some pens and wrote a sign asking the band if he could play on the song.
-His wish was granted, and well you can watch what happened.
+The young lad had brought some cardboard, some pens and wrote a sign asking the band if he could play the song.
+His wish was granted, and you can well watch what happened.

-With 'Skinty Fia' Fontaines knew how good they were, and the rest of the world did to.
+With 'Skinty Fia', Fontaines knew how good they were, and the rest of the world did too.
 It's an exceptional record.
 This had propelled Fontaines D.C. to one of the biggest and best guitar bands in the world.
-In an interview the NME, Chatten said “Compared to our other albums, I’d rather be called ‘a band of a generation’ or accept another crazy accolade for [‘Skinty Fia’]… because you know what?
+In an interview with the NME, Chatten said, “Compared to our other albums, I’d rather be called ‘a band of a generation’ or accept another crazy accolade for [‘Skinty Fia’]… because you know what?
 This time, we deserve it.”

-Before that though, in une 2023, Chatten released a debut solo album, 'Chaos for the Fly'.
+Before that, though, in June 2023, Chatten released a debut solo album, 'Chaos for the Fly'.
 Recorded in two weeks with Fontaines D.C.'s regular producer Dan Carey, it sounds very different to the Fontaines D.C. records released previously.
-Yet it still recieved universal acclaim
+Yet it still received universal acclaim.

-After the biggest tour to date in April 2024, the band announced their fourth album 'Romance', and dropped there most jaw dropping single release to date.
+After the biggest tour to date in April 2024, the band announced their fourth album 'Romance', and dropped their most jaw-dropping single release to date.
 'Starburster'.

 No one expected this.

-This was the sound of anxiety in the everyday.
-The world can be a lot sometimes, and Fontaines D.C. managed to distill this into a noxious soundscape.
+This was the sound of anxiety in everyday life.
+The world can be a lot sometimes, and Fontaines D.C. managed to distil this into a noxious soundscape.
 Inspired by a panic attack suffered by Chatten in London’s St Pancras station, ‘Starburster’ captures that shock of trying to grasp reality amidst all the chaos.
-The fuckery of what it is to human in these bin fire times has always been central to the music of Fontaines, but they always seem to find the light.
+The fuckery of what it is to be human in these bin fire times has always been central to the music of Fontaines, but they always seem to find the light.

 As bassist Conor Deegan says of James Ford-produced fourth album ‘Romance’, “We’ve always had this sense of idealism and romance.
 Each album gets further away from observing that through the lens of Ireland”.
 Now settled in London, the boys are searching for “where and what else there is to be romantic about.”